A Lexicon of Scent

 Absolute: Highly concentrated perfume ingredient obtained by the alcohol extraction of the concrete.
 Absolutes usually come in the form of oil, much like essential oil, but are differentiated by the extraction method and odour intensity.

 Accord: The basic character of a fragrance.
 Perfume accords are a balanced blend of three or four notes which create a completely new, unified odour impression.
+Analogous to the musical terminology where several keys are combined to create a single note, which is part of a complete composition.

 Aldehyde: Aldehydes are an essential class of perfume ingredients that impart a vivid top note to the perfume.
 Aldehydes were first successfully incorporated into a perfume by Ernest Beaux in 1921 in Chanel No 5.
+An aldehydic fragrance is a floral bouquet harmonised with a complex of fatty aldehydes which contribute to a fragrance blend.

-Amber: as a perfume group, amber is often synonymous with Oriental.
+Amber: As a perfume group, amber is often synonymous with Oriental.
 However, amber also describes scents that are sweet, woody and earthy.
 Labdanum, vanilla and benzoin all have amber qualities.
 Amber as a note is almost always a blended scent rather than one particular ingredient.

 Aroma Molecules, Aroma Chemicals: Molecules obtained from natural products or made by synthetic organic chemistry that have an aroma.
 Most of the synthetic aroma chemicals are nature identical, i.e., identical to the same molecule obtained from a natural product.
 Aroma chemicals can be found in food, wine, spices, flowers, perfumes and essential oils.
 Many form biochemically (naturally) during the ripening of fruits.
 In wines, most form as by-products of fermentation.